 4. Contribute to your employer’s retirement savings plan.

 If your employer offers a retirement savings plan, such as a 401(k) plan, contribute as much as you can.
 This type of plan is tax deferred, which means that you will pay taxes on the amount withdrawn at retirement.
 Companies who offer 401(k) plans usually match your deposit up to a certain percentage.
 This benefit helps you to increase your savings.
 Over time, compound interest and tax deferrals make a big difference in the amount you will accumulate.
+Commit to saving enough that you get the full amount of any matching contributions offered by your employer.

 5. Learn about your employer’s pension plan.